invider/cv/cv.md

 • 24 years of experience in software development, a wide area of expertise
 • Hands-on experience with modern enterprise and cloud infrastructure
 • Full lifecycle - leading projects from a concept to release and production support
-• Good understanding of software development principles, tools, pipelines and processes
+• Good understanding of software development principles, tools, pipelines, and processes
-• Business Development skills - marketing, pre-sale activities, proposals, tech interviews
+• Business Development skills - marketing, pre-sale activities, proposals, tech interviews, training
+• Started to use containers in production back in 2007 before anybody knew about the upcoming revolution
+• Already used highly-distributed NoSQL solutions 15 years ago, before it became mainstream
 • Speaker at multiple conferences - _NAB Show, JEE Conf, JavaDay, Agile Base Camp, IT Jam_...

 # Experience: